Travel advice for Iceland

 Considering a visit to Iceland in January brings forth numerous advantages you might not find in the warmer months.
 With a thicker blanket of snow and longer nights, January sets the perfect stage for awe-inspiring views of the Northern Lights.
 Fewer tourists means crowd-free tourist destinations and a more authentic experience of the country's unspoiled natural beauty and rich cultural traditions, including national games and fireworks.
 As an added bonus, flights, hotels, and sometimes even tours and activities come with attractive discounts during this off-season.

-There's a ton of things to do in Iceland in January, but here's a breakdown of the best things in January.
+There are a ton of things to do in Iceland in January, but here's a breakdown of the best things in January.

-January is a completely unique time to explore the Golden Circle, a 230 kilometers route that connects three of Iceland's most popular tourist destinations: Thingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
+January is a completely unique time to explore the Golden Circle, a 230-kilometer route that connects three of Iceland's most popular tourist destinations: Thingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
 Lone icicles hang from waterfalls, national parks become enormous snowy playgrounds, and geysers erupt into a frosty landscape.
 A day out on the Golden Circle could feel like stepping into a winter wonderland, especially after a snowfall.

-The icy blanket creates a surreal illusion of a pristine world, particularly awe-inspiring at Gullfoss, a 32-meter high waterfall.
+The icy blanket creates a surreal illusion of a pristine world, particularly awe-inspiring at Gullfoss, a 32-meter-high waterfall.
 The majestic falls tend to freeze over in January, offering a sight to behold.
 The Geysir geothermal area becomes a contrasting spectacle of steaming fumaroles and gushing geysers amidst a flagship of snow and ice.

 Venturing to the South Coast of Iceland in January rewards you with an enchanting blend of snowy landscapes and striking natural attractions.
 This region offers an array of must-see sights, ranging from swift rivers to black sand beaches, all set against a majestic backdrop of dusted mountain ranges.